kgeoffrey/revisedsimplex/README.md

 # Revised Simplex Algorithm

 ### This repository contains my implementation of the Revised Simplex Method (or Revised Simplex Algorithm).
 I closely follow the outline of the algorithm as described in "Linear Programming" by Vasek Chvatal.
+I tried to use as few dependancies as possible, but due to effciency issues, decided to use the 'scipy.ling' package (a wrapper for LAPACK) for computing the LU decomposition.
+All other matrix operations are carried out in numpy.

 This optimization method requires to solve systems of the kind yB = c and Bd = a (for y and d respectively).
 As optimization problems with many variables and constraints could result in a very large B matrix, inverting B may be very costly and inaccurate (due to rounding errors).
 A very cool feature of the method described by Chvatal, makes use of the popular "product form of the inverse" - instead of inverting B directly in each iteration, it may be factored into 'Elementary Matrices' (also called 'Eta Matrices': matrices that only differ from Identity Matrices in one column), as every B only changes in one column every iteration.

-These ETA-Matrices still need to be inverted to solve for y and d, but **each inverse of E is extremely easy to solve**:
+These ETA-Matrices still need to be inverted to solve for y and d, but **each inverse of E is very easy to solve**:

 ![Etainverse](reference/Etainversion.PNG)